tudocomp/tudocomp/docs/Documentation.md

 Files CMakeCache.txt and cache.orig.txt are identical
 ~~~

-Seems to be the case.
+... which seems to be the case.

 ## The Compare Tool

-Finally, the framework also provides a rudimentary tool for
+Last but not least, the framework provides a tool for
 automatically running different command line tools on different input text
 files.